-Rule 35 - Embellishment
+Rule 36 - Embellishment

-- Any player who blatantly dives, embellishes a fall or a reaction, or who feigns an injury shall be penalized with a minor penalty. - a) A goalkeeper who deliberately initiates contact with an attacking player other than to establish his position in his crease, or who acts to create the appearance of other than incidental contact with an attacking player, is subject to the assessment of a minor penalty for embellishment. - b) A minor penalty shall be imposed on a player who attempts to draw a penalty by his actions of embellishment.
+Any player who blatantly dives, embellishes a fall or a reaction, or who feigns an injury shall be penalized with a 2-minute minor penalty under this rule.

+- a) A goalkeeper who deliberately initiates contact with an attacking player other than to establish position in his crease, or who otherwise acts to create the appearance of other than incidental contact with an attacking player, is subject to the assessment of a 2-minute minor penalty for embellishment. - b) A 2-minute minor penalty shall be imposed on a player who attempts to draw a penalty by his actions, embellishment.